How to Spot AI Scams: Deepfakes, Voice Cloning, and the Red Flags Most People Miss

 Sharon sent the money.
 Her real daughter had no idea any of this was happening.
 The voice Sharon heard was an AI-generated clone built from audio scraped from her daughter’s social media.
 By the time the fraud was uncovered, the cash was gone.
 Source: FOX 13 Tampa Bay

-Abigail Ruvalcaba, Southern California: Her Home and $81,000
+Abigail Ruvalcaba, Southern California: Lost Her Home and $81,000

 Abigail, 66, connected with someone on Facebook who appeared to be Steve Burton, a well-known actor from the TV show General Hospital.
 Over the following months, she received personalized video messages where the person on screen looked directly at her, used her name, and expressed deep affection.
 The videos were AI deepfakes built using the actor’s public footage.